elastic/elastic-package/README.md

 Use this command to make dashboards editable.

-Pass a comma-separated list of dashboard ids to make managed dashboards editable in Kibana.
+Pass a comma-separated list of dashboard ids with -d or use the interactive prompt to make managed dashboards editable in Kibana.

 ### `elastic-package export`